 You follow the Mind-to-Muscle pattern by first stating the principle.
 Then, you describe it as a belief, decide to use it, and express your feeling about your decision.
 The last step is to state your next action to make the “principle” real in your life.
 Using the Mind-to-Muscle pattern as a guide, I reversed it in spirit.
 I thought of actions that seemed related and explored my decisions and beliefs on why I did them.
 Then, I searched for a principle that they might follow from.

 What are principles?
-They are not goals, tactics, strategies, concepts or aphorisms.
 Principles are propositions that guide actions.
-Good ones start with a verb/ You don’t need to state principles in the positive or from a particular perspective.
+For our purposes, start each principle with a verb.
+You don’t need to state principles in the positive or from a particular perspective.
 For example, “Don’t make me think” is Steve Krug’s principle of usability and web design.
 For a principle to be useful to others, we need to show how to apply it.
 To do this, use stories that reflect key concepts and beliefs related to the principle.

 “Modeling principles” need to align with your purpose in modeling.
 My usual purposes are solving a problem and learning something new.
 I also like to gain enough insight to make predictions or decisions.
 It is a plus if the model results surprise me.
 You may have other purposes.